crowdhackathon-tourism/2plus2_tourme/README.md

    Also please change the address 192.168.29.1:8080 in "tourme-wp/js/tourme.js" with the address of the Java REST application server and update MySQL settings in tourme-wp/wp-config.php

+   Additionally, forms wordpress page structures are stored within the wordpress database as opposed to written in project code.

 -- java-rest is a typical Maven project, it can be deployed on any Java application server MySQL settings should be configured in tourme-app/src/main/webapp/WEB-INF/spring/root-context.xml